tatumio/tatum-php/docs/Api/BlockchainFeesApi.md

 ### Description

-Estimate Klaytn transaction fees
+Estimate the fee for a Klaytn transaction

-<h4>2 credits per API call.</h4>
+**2 credits per API call**

- Estimate gasLimit and gasPrice of the Klaytn transaction.
-Gas price is obtained from <a href="https://explorer.bitquery.io/klaytn/gas" target="_blank">https://explorer.bitquery.io/klaytn/gas</a>.
+ Get an estimated gas price and the number of gas units needed for a Klaytn transaction.
+The gas price is obtained from <a href="https://explorer.bitquery.io/klaytn/gas" target="_blank">https://explorer.bitquery.io/klaytn/gas</a>.

+ <p style="border:4px solid DeepSkyBlue;">**NOTE:** The estimated gas price is returned in **peb**.
+However, when <a href="https://apidoc.tatum.io/tag/Klaytn#operation/KlaytnBlockchainTransfer" target="_blank">making the transaction itself</a> and providing the custom fee, you have to provide the gas price in **Gpeb**.
+Make sure to convert the estimated gas price from peb to Gpeb before submitting your transaction.

 ### Example